McCambley/Jake-McCambley/copy.md

 Personal Website
 * The goal of this page is to display both my mission and work clearly and concisely in a way that catches the eye without sacrificing functionality.
 In the beginning of my development education, this website was an exploration in how to create a modern website using solely CSS.
 Styled Form
-* Forms are an exercise in functional design.
+* This project was an exercise in functional design.
 This project was a test to create a custom form with a unified design structure with elements that guide rather than distract the user.
 Baby steps
 *
 ### Future Projects